sim-pez/ClothesManipulator/README.md

 ## Introduction

-This program extracts a feature from a cloth image and then applies some manipulations.
+This program extracts a feature from a cloth image and then applies some given manipulations.
 The output is the feature of the manipulated cloth image.
 After that, the image will be retrieved from the dataset.

 ### Example